yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

 4) Run main.m.
 (Warning: This will clear all the global variables and the command window.)

-5) The results will be automatically saved in a .mat file under in a folder (whose name matches that of the network data file) under the folder ./results.
+5) The results will be automatically saved in a .mat file under in a folder (whose name corresponds that of the network data file and indicates the parameters used) under the folder ./results.
 For example, the result file name would be case3375wp_ntrg3_dr1_1219_2319.mat, where case3375wp.mat or case3375wp.m is the data file name, ntrg3 indicates that the total number of initial triggers is 3, dr1 indicates that the demand ratio is the same as the original data, and 1219_2319 is a date/time stamp (MMDD_HHMM).

 Interpreting results